chrisbarrett/skeletor.el/README.md

 Project skeletons are prepared project templates that are used to construct new projects.
 There are two parts to defining a new project skeleton:

-1. Create a template directory in the `skel-user-directory`.
+1. Create a template directory in the `skeletor-user-directory`.
 It can contain any files and directories you'd like.

-2. Use the `define-project-skeleton` macro to configure how the project template will be created.
+2. Use the `skeletor-define-template` macro to configure how the project template will be created.

 For example, here's the directory structure of the